davidyshen/geo_provenance/README.md

 # Add usage examples here
 ```

-## Contributing

-Interested in contributing?
-Check out the contributing guidelines.

-Please note that this project is released with a Code of Conduct.
-By contributing to this project you agree to abide by its terms.

 ## License

-`geoprovenance` was created by Your Name.
+`geoprovenance` was created by David Shen.
 It is licensed under the terms of the MIT license.

-## Credits

-`geoprovenance` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the [`py-pkgs-cookiecutter`](https://github.com/py-pkgs/py-pkgs-cookiecutter) project template.